nlathia/nlathia.github.io/_pages/about.md

 🎓 I did an MSci in Computer Science, PhD on recommmender systems, and first postdoctoral research position on _urban data science_ in the Department of [Computer Science](http://www.cs.ucl.ac.uk/home/) at [University College London](https://www.ucl.ac.uk/), where I am still an Honorary Research Associate.
 While at UCL, I also spent time as a visiting researcher at [Telefonica Research](http://www.tid.es/), Barcelona and worked as a Data Science consultant.

-💡 My work has always focused on systems that use machine learning - this has taken me from recommender systems to urban computing and travel information systems, digital health monitoring, smartphone sensors, banking, and open source machine learning tools (like [modelstore](https://github.com/operatorai/modelstore)).
+💡 My work has always focused on systems that use machine learning - this has taken me from recommender systems to urban computing and travel information systems, digital health monitoring, smartphone sensors, banking, and open source machine learning tools.
 You can read more about my work and research in the [Press & Speaking](../public/) and [Research](../research/) sections.

+## 👨🏽‍💻  Open source projects

+* An open source model registry: [modelstore](https://github.com/operatorai/modelstore)
+* Audit AI APIs: [ai-auditor-cron](https://github.com/nlathia/ai-auditor-cron) and [ai-auditor-web](https://github.com/nlathia/ai-auditor-web)
+* A CLI tool for creating & deploying containers: [kettle](https://github.com/nlathia/kettle-cli)
+* A cron job to destroy unpopular tweets: [tweet-destroyer](https://github.com/nlathia/tweet-destroyer)
+* Send a telegram message when a classifier detects sound: [BeepNet](https://github.com/nlathia/sound-detection)
+* Collect & classify accelerometer data: [pydata-2016](https://github.com/nlathia/pydata_2016)